 Kathryn Burke is a Caregiver.
-For ten increasingly difficult years, Kathryn (Kate) was caregiver for a parent (not ill, just elderly) and for 17 years, her husband (diagnosed with Lewy Body Dementia with Parkinson’s, a very difficult disease to diagnose and treat).
+For ten increasingly difficult years, Kathryn (Kate) was caregiver for a parent (not ill, just elderly) and for 17 years, her husband (who suffered from Lewy Body Dementia with Parkinson’s, a very difficult disease to diagnose and treat).
 The last six years of his life became exceedingly demanding of Kate’s time and energy.
 Eventually, she was forced to make the painful decision to place her spouse in a nursing home.
 That decision was heartbreaking, but necessary, and one made under extreme duress.
 “I didn’t want to give up.
 I wanted to keep him at home,” she said.
 But, like so many of her fellow Caregivers, Kathryn ignored her own warnings and fell victim to Caregiver Burnout.
 Both she and her husband wound up in the hospital.

 “Do as I say, not as I did,” Kate advises, but unfortunately, many of us still follow the same path that she did, waiting almost too long to accept that our own care must come first if we are to care for someone else.
 “That’s why we need a Care Team, why it’s so important,” she insists.
 “Your team, and everyone on it, offers support and (hopefully) helps you avoid a Caregiver Crisis that could take you down!”